The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Oh, thank you, 007!
 Q

 : Be careful, will you?
-Now, there's ten darts: five blue-tipped, armour-piercing; five red-tipped, cyanide coated, causing death in thirty seconds.
+Now, there's ten darts: five blue-tipped, with armour-piercing heads; five red-tipped, cyanide coated, causing death in thirty seconds.
 James Bond

 : Trevelyan knows full well the penalty for treason in the United Kingdom is life-imprisonment.
 Be careful, 007...
 I've already lost one agent, I don't want to lose another.
 MI6 out.